-NOTE L - SUBSEQUENT EVENTS
+NOTE M - SUBSEQUENT EVENTS

-Management has evaluated all subsequent events for disclosure and/or recognition through the date of the Independent Auditor's Report, which is the date the financial statements were available to be issued.
+Management has evaluated all subsequent events for disclosure and/or recognition through October 24, 2024, which is the date the financial statements were available to be issued.
 No events occurred that would impact the financial statements.